devsgarage/ifbored/README.md

 # If Bored Service

 ### Purpose
-Provide a suggestion service for people looking for something to do during a period of boredom
+Provide a suggestion service for people looking for something to do during a period of boredom, or inactivity

 ### Architectrure
 :::image type="content" source="assets/ifBored.dev.png" alt-text="Architecture Diagram":::